-We pair those related links with algorithmically generated links to other, unrelated great content from the same publisher.
+We pair those related links with algorithmically generated links to other great content from the same publisher.
+This includes personalized recommendations, as well as links to popular and evergreen stories.
 We also give sites the ability to make useful sidebars in stories and promote important initiatives like conferences, subscriptions and newsletters.

-That’s how you build a long-term audience – with tools that let readers dive deep or explore wide.
+That’s how you build a long-term audience – with tools that let readers dive deeply or explore widely.

 Publishers investigating possible choices for the space at the end of articles ought to ask their writers and editors what they think of the various options – you’ll likely get a sense of what your readers are going to think.